craigsalm/Old-TestFirst-JS/06_functional/README.md

 ###Overview

 Functional programming is another form of programming that is different than an Object Oriented Style used in earlier test specs.
-[Here is a great article](http://www.smashingmagazine.com/2014/07/02/dont-be-scared-of-functional-programming/) to review which will provide context around what Functional Programming is.
-Throughout the Functional TestSpecs you will create some of the most popular and used methods in functional languages such as
+[Here is a great article](http://www.smashingmagazine.com/2014/07/02/dont-be-scared-of-functional-programming/) about Functional Programming is.
+Throughout the Functional TestSpecs you will create some of the most popular and used methods in functional languages such as:

 - Map
 - Filter